Weatherly Community Ambulance ceases operations

 “Well the problem is when they’re not here then it goes out to 911 and then it’s kind of who is in the area, who can get here the quickest,” said Joe Cyburt, a Weatherly Councilman.

-Borough officials tell me paid ambulance services are taking over for volunteers.
+Borough officials tell Eyewitness News paid ambulance services are taking over for volunteers.
 Which is increasing their response time.

-“It could be anywhere from.. you know 10-15 minutes to a half hour so it’s tough because we have a lot of elderly people in town,” Cyburt told us.
+“It could be anywhere from, you know 10-15 minutes to a half hour, so it’s tough because we have a lot of elderly people in town,” Cyburt told Eyewitness News.

 “You have to have someone who knows a little about billing and doing different things and several people in town have jumped in and tried to help and I am very thankful for that,” he added.

-When asked, “are you worried the response time will be longer here in Weatherly?
-George Stritz responded, “Oh I know it’s going to be longer that’s the bad part of it.”
+When asked if he was worried the response time will be longer here in Weatherly Stritz responded, “Oh I know it’s going to be longer that’s the bad part of it.”

 Borough officials hope Weatherly Community Ambulance will re-open and this will be a temporary closure.